gleibercoelho/Neflix-Ladding-Page-Clone/README.md

 # Neflix-Ladding-Page-Clone
-desafio de recriar a pagina inicial do netflix
+desafio de Digital Inovation One de recriar a pagina inicial do netflix